edxu96/RexNet/docs/outline.md

 - market-mediated communication only
 - agents' identities are not revealed in the market pool

-- events are associated with agents or scheduled

 - number of agents, types of agents and parameters of agents don't evolve for now

 - two types of events in the market
-	* order events
+	* order events associated with agents or scheduled
 	* realizations and opening auctions

 - Models are event routine